Finding Financing to Expand Your Small Business

 With banks saying no to small businesses more and more often, there's been a gap in the market for lenders who specifically service the small companies that are being turned down.
 If you're starting a small business, you've probably got a better chance of being accepted to borrow from one of these companies; after all, you're their perfect target customer.

 Applying for business funding is easy; most of the time it's all done online.
-Cubefunder, for example, makes getting for your small business easy.
+Cubefunder, for example, makes getting loans for your small business easy.
 Just fill in the online application, follow the steps, and wait for a decision.

 Angel Investors